 What to Choose Between Native App & Hybrid App

-There have been drastic changes in marketing trends in the last few decades.
-Everything from the tactics to the technology used in marketing has changed.
 Today, mobile applications are one of the most dynamic business tools.
 Their efficiency in building up a connection with customers is unparalleled.
 A wide variety of services use mobile apps to provide their users with a convenient experience.
-Services ranging from banking, car-sharing, and goods delivery all use apps.
+Services ranging from banking to car-pooling and all use apps.
 According to Comscore, mobile users spend 90% of their time using applications, and only 10% on the web.
 Statistics predict that mobile apps are going to generate a revenue of $935.2 billion in 2023.
 Investing in a mobile app for your business right now is the best investment you can make.

-Constant innovations are at the core of every successful business.
+There are many reasons that build up in favour of mobile apps for business.
 Mobile notifications interact directly with customers and keep them up to date.
 The use of mobile apps over websites also help improve customer retention.
 The most popular mobile development platforms are iOS and Android.
 Most applications developed are for either or both of these platforms.
 The most crucial issue that companies have to go through with during app development is whether they should build a native app or a hybrid app.
 If you do not know the difference between the two, there is no need to worry.
 Here is everything you need to know about native apps and hybrid apps.

 Native apps are programmed to work with specific operating systems.
 An app coded for iOS will not work with Android and vice-versa.
 Native mobile apps follow particular guidelines to enhance user experience.
 Developers can build apps that leverage all the features of an operating system.
-Such companies need to develop two apps simultaneously.
-Hence, the development of such apps can be very time-consuming.
-To make up for the long process, it offers better performance than hybrid apps.
+Native applications required developing separate apps for each platform.
+Hence, the development of such apps can take more time and cost.
+The benefit though, being better performance.